Tuesday, August 27, 2019

 Did you know that agnostics, atheists, and people born in Missouri have a patron saint?
 He's Thomas the Apostle.
 In his own words, "Except I shall see in his hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into his side, I will not believe."
-At that moment, was he a theist, an atheist, or an agnostic?
-Let's see.
+At that moment, Old Tom was an agnostic.

-So, all three fit the definition of agnosticism.
-Frankly, I believe all humans are agnostics just as Thomas was, no matter how religious or non-religious they claim to be.
-They don't know (in the scientific sense) and can't know if there is a god or gods.
-They can only believe one way or another until proof is provided with objective evidence.
+Frankly, I believe all humans are agnostics, just as Thomas was at that moment, no matter how ardently they deny it.
+They don't know (in the scientific sense) -- and can't know -- if there is a god or gods.
+They can only have faith one way or another until proof is provided with objective evidence.